 Expenses and liabilities associated with the plan are determined based upon actuarial valuations.
 Integral to the actuarial valuations are a variety of assumptions including expected return on plan assets and discount rate.
 The Company regularly reviews the assumptions, which are updated at the measurement date, December 31st.
 The impact of differences between actual results and the assumptions are accumulated and generally amortized over future periods, which will affect expense recognized in future periods.
-See Note 13, Pension Plans, for further information.
+The service cost component of net benefit cost is recorded in cost of sales and selling, general and administrative expenses separately from the other components of net benefit cost, which are recorded to non-service pension and postretirement benefit income.
+See Note 15, Pension Plans, for further information.